Dubai's sky-high aspirations find a new outlet as it hosts a jet suit race for 'Iron Man' pilots

 Gravity previously drew worldwide attention when it equipped one of its jet suits on a U.K. Royal Marine, who landed on a ship at sea several years ago.
 In the time since, they've traveled widely with the suits and pursued other military applications for them before coming up with the idea of a competition with the Dubai Sports Council.

-The races on Wednesday saw pilots wear 1,500-horsepower jet suits, using the same kind of fuel that powers Dubai-based long-haul carrier Emirates' Airbus A380s and Boeing 777 aircraft.
+The races on Wednesday saw pilots wear 1,500-horsepower jet suits, more powerful than most luxury sports cars and using the same kind of fuel used by Dubai-based long-haul carrier Emirates’ Airbus A380s and Boeing 777 aircraft.
 Pilots lined up on a runway used at the Dubai Marina by Skydive Dubai, the thrill-seeking firm associated with the sheikhdom's Crown Prince Hamdan bin Mohammed Al Maktoum, with some parachutists coming down as they prepared their jet packs.

 Then came what pilot Issa Kalfon referred to as “the moment of truth.”
 The engines roared and pilots jumped and leaned forward.
 And like a helicopter takes off, so too did the pilots as they sped around obstacles in a water channel near the site.
 Organizers said they picked the water site to allow for higher speeds and for safety as the pilots skimmed a short distance above the water.